Steph799/Covid-19-statistics/README.md

-# Covid-19 statistics is a react app that collects live data about the pandemic around the world
+# Covid-19 statistics is a react app that presents data about the pandemic around the world, using Rapid Api

-The project uses Axios to do API calls to RapidApi and presents the important information (in quantity) about the Covid-19 (deaths, actives, criticals, recovered...) in each country and the whole world in general.
+The project uses Axios to do API calls and presents in diagrams the information (in quantity) about the Covid-19 (deaths, actives, criticals, recovered...) in each country and the whole world in general.

-for the design, I used the libraries "React-chartjs-2" and "Material-ui"
+For the design, I used the libraries "React-chartjs-2" and "Material-ui"